Hurricane Delta shuts most U.S. offshore oil output in 15 years

-Delta was packing 120 mile-per-hour (195 km) winds Friday as it churning through the Gulf’s prime oil-producing area toward landfall on coastal Louisiana in the evening.
-It was about 160 miles south of Cameron, Louisiana, according to a 7 a.m.
+Delta packed 115 mile-per-hour (185 km) winds as it churned through the Gulf’s prime oil-producing area toward landfall on coastal Louisiana.
+It was 130 miles south of Cameron, Louisiana and moving north at 13 mph, according to a 10 a.m.
 CDT update from the U.S. National Hurricane Center.

 Delta has shut 1.67 million barrels per day, or 92% of the Gulf’s oil output, the most since 2005 when Hurricane Katrina destroyed more than 100 offshore platforms and hobbled output for months.

 U.S. natural gas prices on Friday were on track to close at the highest since November 2019 on the shut-ins.
-Front-month gas futures rose 11 cents, or 4.3%, to $2.74 per million British thermal units.
+Front-month gas futures at 10:45 a.m.
+EDT (1445 GMT) rose 11 cents, or 6%, to $2.79 per million British thermal units.

 Workers had evacuated 279 offshore Gulf of Mexico facilities and producers moved 15 drilling rigs away from Delta’s large and strong windfield.
 Tropical force winds stretched up to 160 miles from its center, the NHC said, a sign of its large size.